 Saturday, September 14, 2013

-Rarely does the salmon appear before 7, sometimes preceded by apricot and faint rose-pinks.
-Invariably, maximum effect was achieved when the blue-greys pressed from the sides in distinct larger forms of their own.
-Always low and thin the colour bands stretch, something to do with the equator no doubt; here there was nothing like the high blushes of the same tone one gets down on the great Southern land.
+Rarely does the salmon appear before 7, sometimes preceded by apricot & faint rose-pinks.
+Invariably, maximum effect was achieved when the blue-greys pressed from the sides in larger forms of their own.
+Always low and thin the bands, something to do with the Equator no doubt.
+Here there was nothing like the blushes of the same tone one gets down on the great Southern land.

-Through the creeping half hour the pavement trees loom large, their dark, textured trunks and branches stark emanations, as if newly arrived from elsewhere..
+Through the creeping half hour the pavement trees loom, their dark, textured trunks and branches stark emanations, as if newly arrived from elsewhere..

-In that light the Paya Lebar Post Office appears as a newly berthed ship, descended from the air rather than any uncharted waters in that particular clearing; perhaps one of those unexplained ancient structures from the religion of a lost civilisation, of which there is no knowledge, Borobudur and the like.
+In that light the Paya Lebar Post Office appears a newly berthed ship, descended from the air rather than any uncharted waters in that particular clearing; perhaps one of those unexplained ancient structures from a lost civilisation, of which there is no knowledge, Borobudur & the like.
 (The region here holds a good number.)

 This was an alien presence in the midst of mysterious remnant forest, first contact strongly suggested.
-An early nineties inspiration, fifteen or twenty years behind the examples of the forerunners elsewhere on the globe, the Paya Lebar P. O. One of the numerous “iconic” structures across the city-scape.
+An early nineties inspiration, fifteen or twenty years behind the examples elsewhere on the globe.
+One of the numerous “iconic” structures across the city.

 Daylight hours, with the greater volume of traffic and its road-noise, with the punishing heat and the greys of the structure's cladding merging with the sky, the Post Office loses much of its sinister effect.

-The brief passage of dusk gives a small inkling of the past prior to the recent headlong leap of the three short decades.
-Central and Hyde Parks would no doubt provide similar momentary escapes from the worst outrages of modernity.
+The brief passage of dusk gives an inkling of the past prior to the recent leap of the three short decades.
+Central & Hyde Parks would no doubt provide similar momentary escapes from the worst outrages of modernity.

 On the ground there last night looking out in the usual half-narcotic state, the attention was distracted by the show the Deaf was putting on in the corner beside Mr. Yahya's music racks.
-Two tables holding near a dozen old men, with the Kalimantan regular among them taking advantage of the fried pisang and teh.
+Two tables held a dozen old men, with the Kalimantan regular among them taking advantage of the fried pisang teh.

-On occasion a dozen & half or more surround the little showman and gather all their pleasure of the afternoon from the routine he delivers.
-What delight the little chap offers, what a hole filled by his masterly performance.
+On occasion a dozen & half or more surrounded the little showman and gathered all their pleasure of the afternoon from the routine he delivered.
+What delight the little chap offered, what a hole filled by his mastery.

-Remember Reader, not a drop of alcohol here.
-Neither have this generation of men been captured by pictures and noise from electric boxes.
+Remember Reader, not a drop of alcohol hereabout.
+Neither had this generation been captured by pictures and noise from electric boxes.
 Reading matter was rare for men of action, forest-dwellers previously, living in sprawling families under atap roofs.
-Fridays after the mosque the chaps all in their best attire, slow dance Malay Lounge from the speakers of Angel's Department Store next door to Labu Labi
+Fridays after the mosque the chaps all in their best attire; slow dance Malay Lounge from the speakers of Angel's Department Store next door to Labu Labi; the heat passing.

-Mr. Yahya—John the Baptist in the Christian tradition, equally recognised as an early Prophet by Muslims—aka Angel—puts it on especially Fridays for the lads, even though he himself, Mr. Yahya, never sits among this particular contingent in their flat-caps, cowboy shirts and shiny cow-horn belt-buckles.
-(Nor are any of these fellows any kind of customers of Mr. Yahya of course.)
+Mr. Yahya—John the Baptist in the Christian tradition, equally recognised as an early Prophet by Muslims—aka Angel—puts it on especially Fridays for the lads, even though he himself, Mr. Yahya, never sits among this contingent in their flat-caps, cowboy shirts & shiny cow-horn belt-buckles.

 One can easily hear the Balkan accordion re-arrangement, Esma Redžepova’s plaintive gypsy love-blight, in place of the modulated Malay.

-A short while later the unmistakeable March on the Drina in yet another of the numerous half-hidden echoes of the other lost world suggested here on the equator.
+A short while later the unmistakeable March on the Drina in yet another of the numerous half-hidden echoes of the other lost world recalled on the Equator.

-Invariably smokers, dazzling large stones set in their rings when fingers rise to lips.
-One infrequent member carries a rock that stands a clear inch from his knuckle—$14,000 worth one chap declared; another that same evening whispered big-eyed, fully $20k.
+Smokers, lifting dazzling large stones set in their rings.
+One infrequent member carried a rock that stood an inch from the knuckle—$14,000 worth, one chap declared; another that same evening whispered big-eyed, fully $20k.

-A good part of the dissolution of these chaps can be seen in their entertainment of the Batam Indo gals thirty and forty years their junior.
-In their quarters where they offer accommodation to the transient visitors, none can know of developments in the dark of night.
+A good part of the dissolution of these chaps can be seen in their entertainment of the Batam Indo gals 30 - 40 years their junior.
+In their quarters they offer accommodation to the transient visitors.

 Often the Deaf needs to rise from his chair to properly display his routine.
-This afternoon a kind of chattering monkey-call with various modulations sounded in trills up and down the tables.
+This afternoon a kind of chattering monkey-call with various modulations sounded in trills up & down the tables.
 Gleaming bright faces were turned to the showman.
-At one point an old chap in his late-seventies, if not beyond, crowned with a white songkok, was evidently failing in the little play and needed to be taken by the forefinger, slowly and deliberately on the table-top the particular word spelt out letter by careful letter, until it was got.
+At one point an old chap in his late-seventies, if not beyond, crowned with a white songkok, was evidently failing in the little play and needed to be taken by the forefinger, slowly & deliberately the particular word spelt out on the table-top letter by careful letter, until it was got.

 — Arrhh!